Xe/site/blog/nix-flakes-4-wsl-2022-05-01.markdown

 <xeblog-conv name="Mara" mood="hacker">This will give you an environment to run
 Nix and Nix Flakes commands with.
 You can use this to follow along with this series without having to install NixOS on a VM or cloud server.
+This is going to retread a bunch of ground from the first article.
+If you have been following along through this entire series, once you get to the point where you convert the install to flakes there isn't much more new material here.
 </xeblog-conv>

 ## Installation